latex3/latex3.github.io/_posts/2016-09-21-DocEng-paper.md

 # A Framework for Globally Optimized Pagination

 At DocEng '16 the ACM Symposium on Document Engineering Frank presented a paper on "A Framework for Globally Optimized Pagination" that discusses an algorithm and its theoretical foundation for globally optimized pagination using a dynamic programming approach.
-The paper was awarded best paper of the conference.
+The paper was awarded with the "ACM Best Paper Award" of the conference.

 The full paper can be downloaded from the ACM Digital library through a link on the [Publications page]({{site.baseurl}}/publications/).